vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 You can read more about Vue Storefront Context [here](/advanced/context)

+## Middleware

+When it comes to networking layer, Vue Storefront uses a middleware that's is a bridge between front-end and othe backends (eCommerce or 3rd party services).
+The front-end always calls middleware that is redirecting requests to correlated destination.
+It allows developers to implement a custom logic that injects into lifecycle of the requests or even create a custom API endpoints if it's needed.

+You can read more about Vue Storefront Middleware [here](/advanced/server-middleware)

 ## Integrations

 Even though high-level APIs are the same for all Vue Storefront integrations they're different on the low level (data formats, search params).
 Check the docs of a specific platform on the left side under "eCommerce integrations" tab to learn about them.